 Visitors can also learn about the Battle of Chancellorsville, only 12 miles south of Fredericksburg, where Stonewall Jackson lost his life to friendly fire in that fateful conflict.

-7 Cruise Skyline Drive Scenic Highway
+4. Skyline Drive Scenic Highway in Shenandoah National Park

 Skyline Drive is designated a National Scenic Byway and National Historic Landmark, listed in the Register of Historic Places.
 This legendary American drive is easily accessible from Charlottesville and offers one of the most scenic and enjoyable mountain rides in the country, no matter the season.
 A 105-mile linear road, Skyline Drive is less than 30 minutes from Charlottesville and accessed via the northern Parkway terminus at Interstate 64 and Skyline Drive.

 Head north from the terminus near Waynesboro towards the fabled Blue Ridge Mountains, running virtually the entire length of Shenandoah National Park, where there are some fantastic hiking opportunities.
 Bring the camera and prepare for a relaxed pace as there are 75 lookouts along the route to Front Royal.

 Plan at least three hours to traverse the entire length of the drive, but don't be surprised if it takes longer as there are ample opportunities to stop, take photos, and enjoy the remarkable views of the Shenandoah Valley.
 Thorofare Mountain Overlook, at milepost 40.5, is a favored spot for early morning vistas.

 Highland, the plantation home of US President James Monroe from 1799 to 1823, is another important landmark that should be included on your Charlottesville travel itinerary.
 Located just minutes away from Thomas Jefferson's Monticello, this extremely pretty property has been much preserved as it would have been in Monroe's time.
 It's now a working farm and museum.